Hands-on Gear Review

 Best Uses: All purpose

-The Outdoor Research Maximus uses high quality Gore-Tex Pro Shell, but has a feature set and fit that are inferior to many other shells tested.
-We therefore, prefer other shells and can recommend the following options.
+The Outdoor Research Maximus uses high quality Gore-Tex Pro Shell membrane and a durable face fabric but it has a feature set and fit that are inferior to many other shells tested.
+We therefore, prefer other shells.
+This is true for both the old version as well as the Spring 2014 version, which uses the new Gore Pro membrane.
+The new version weighs a substantial 20.2 oz. and offers less comfort and durability than other top-tier expedition shells, like the Arc'teryx Alpha SV.

 Compare top rated competitors side-by-side >